mozilla/bigquery-etl/docs/reference/schema_includes.md

 - `new_description`: Optional description to use in place of the included field's original description.
 - `append_description`: Optional text to append to the included field's description.
 - `prepend_description`: Optional text to prepend to the included field's description.
+- `new_fields`: Optional list of field definitions to use in place of the included field's original list of subfields.
+  - Tip: include tags can be also used in this list.

 #### Examples:
 ```yaml